Roll20/roll20-character-sheets/Fading Suns 4th Edition - Pax Alexius/README.md

 ## Potential improvements

+- Blessing/Curse: add more space for their descriptions

-- Character advancement
+- Character advancement helpers
-  - auto-compute Vitality Rating, Revivals Rating, Revivals Number (max), VP Bank capacity, Surge Rating, Surge Number (max), so long as partial advancements are allowed
+  - Partial advancement checkboxes (as reminder + input if some derived stats become auto-computed)
   - show how many skill points and characteristics points have been spent

-- Blessing/Curse: add more space for their descriptions

-- modifiers to affect auto-computed Vitality Rating, Revivals Rating, Revivals Number (max), VP Bank capacity, Surge Rating, Surge Number (max)
+- Auto-compute Vitality Rating, Revivals Rating, Revivals Number (max), VP Bank capacity, Surge Rating, Surge Number (max)
+  - precondition: must support partial advancements
+  - support custom modifiers from perks, GM ruling, ..

+- Auto-compute Techgnosis level

-- make Class and Callings lists into repeating sections
+- Turn class and callings lists into repeating sections

 - Characteristics
-  - [ TBC ] Box next to them to log a temporary buff/debuff?
+  - [ TBC ] Box to log a modifier

 - Skills
-  - [ TBC ] Box next to them to log a temporary buff/debuff?
+  - [ TBC ] Box to log a modifier
   - auto-fail or add warning when rolling a |R|equired skill (Alchemy, Interface, Pilot) which has a score of 0

 - E-Shield
   - add "Burn-Out", "Distorsion", "Features"

 - States
-  - implement "shake it off" rolls
+  - Implement "shake it off" rolls
-  - add their descriptions
+  - add state descriptions

 # Nice-to-have